A computer game by Rod Humble

 I am making the game available as a follow up to those talks.

-The game is windows.
+The game is for Windows.